Updated 4/30/2018 to add the newer generation processors.

 If you need to cut costs you can get the i5 8400.
 This comes at the trade off of less clock speed.
 Note that the 8400 is not unlocked so you cant overclock.

 Although the core i5 has a higher core clock speed which does give a slight boost in game performance, the Ryzen 5 has more overall processing power from having double the threads.
 The Ryzen 5 has 6 cores, and 12 threads while the core i5 only has 6 cores and 6 threads.
 This translates to the Ryzen having much better multitask performance.
 Things like streaming, multi client gaming, and exporting videos will run much better with the Ryzen.
 All Ryzen processors are unlocked for optional overclocking.

 You can also save a bit of money by getting the 2600 instead of the 2600X if you need to cut costs.
 You lose a little bit of clock speed.

 GeForce GTX 1060 Graphics Card

 We decided to go with the well known GeForce GTX 1060 for multiple reasons.
 There are more premium graphics cards, but they cost significantly more (the 1080ti costing significantly more).
 The 1060 still gives excellent performance and is perfectly capable of playing new games with good graphics settings.
 The point in the higher end cards is for when you want to hit new levels of performance, like 144 fps or 1440p gaming.
-The other reason we chose this card is that thanks to bitcoin farmers messing up the graphics card market, any of AMD’s cards that would be competition to the 1060 have gone up in price a lot more then the 1060 has, making them no longer worth considering.
+The other reason we chose this card is that thanks to cryptocurrency farmers messing up the graphics card market, any of AMD’s cards that would be competition to the 1060 have gone up in price a lot more then the 1060 has, making them no longer worth considering.

 Note brand and appearance have changed, but linked below is still a GeForce GTX 1060 of identical performance.